JoneYu45/State_space_framework_for_microbial_interaction_variability/Fig_2/README.md

 After calculation, a directory named "output_demo" will be created under the Output directory, which contains the csv tables of interaction strengths among different microbes.

 ## Visualization of the varying micorbial interaction
 We have used ggplot in R to visualize the varying micorbial interaction.
 Please run the varying_interaction.R for visualization.
+You can change different theta (0.1, 0.5, 1, 2, 5, or 10) to explore the effect of theta on S-map analysis (Line 5).
+Furthermore, you can focus on different target (Line 72) and source (Line 73) nodes.

 ## References
 1. Jiang, X.-T.; Ye, L.; Ju, F.; Wang, Y.-L.; Zhang, T., Toward an Intensive Longitudinal Understanding of Activated Sludge Bacterial Assembly and Dynamics.
 Environmental Science & Technology 2018, 52, (15), 8224-8232.